Hayden-Ferguson/csci_2600_hw0/README.md

 # csci_2600_hw0
-As per request of Professor, written code for the assignment are not included.
+As per request of Professor, written code for the assignment is not included.

 RandomHello.java prints a random message when run.
 Fibonachi.java prints the nth number in the Fibonachi sequence and passes all tests in FibinachiTest.java